Damon Albarn: Personal life

 In 2006, Albarn was awarded an honorary Master of Arts degree from the University of East London, saying it was "great to receive [the] award from an institution where my dad used to work and which I, as a child, used to think of as that big building with lots of interesting people in".

-In 2015, Albarn was made an Officer of the Most Excellent Order of the British Empire (OBE) in the Queen's New Year Honours list of December 31, which recognises British citizens for their achievements in public life and service to the United Kingdom.
+In 2015, Albarn was made an Officer of the Most Excellent Order of the British Empire in the Queen's New Year Honours list of 31 December, which recognises British citizens for their achievements in public life and service to the United Kingdom.
 In 2016, Albarn, a long-time advocate of the music of Mali, titling his 2002 album Mali Music, has been given the title "Local King", and has had a school of music and dance named after him south of Bamako.
 In 2020, Albarn was granted Icelandic citizenship.
-He visited the country in the mid-90s for recording, as well as on holiday, and subsequently bought a house in Reykjavík.

-Albarn is known to have homes in the Notting Hill neighbourhood of London, and Devon.
-Albarn is a fan of Chelsea F.C.
+He visited Iceland in the mid-90s for recording and holidays, and subsequently bought a house in Reykjavík.
+Albarn has homes in the Notting Hill neighbourhood of London, and Devon.
+He is a Chelsea fan.

+Albarn has said that he considers himself to be somewhere on the autism spectrum.
+Since 2023, he has discussed this in several interviews.
+In Broken Record, he said that he was “on a spectrum somewhere” and that he had chosen not to pursue a formal assessment.